dr-marek-jaskula/CsharpUniversity/ASP.NETCoreWebAPI/ReadMe.md

 Consider secrets to store local data, like connection strings.
 Do not use secrets for sensitive data.

-## Seal the Data Tranfer Objects and other classes
+## Seal the Data Transfer Objects and other classes

 Sealing classes will result in a small performance boost and will keep our system more secured.